 7. Lack of Structure

 Without clear targets or work responsibilities, it becomes difficult to get things done efficiently.
-A construction project can go over-budget or delayed if people don’t have a target to hit (Lack of structure).
+A construction project can go over budget or be delayed if people don’t have a target to hit (Lack of structure).

 Performance management is one of the pivotal aspects of construction project management.
 For better performance management and to keep everyone on task, they all need definite tasks to perform.
 Split bigger goals into smaller and daily targets for every individual.
 Keep them accountable through set processes.
 This way, you can keep everything in order.